 Throughout the discussion of the article, it is reiterated that patients who received treatments based on CDP yielded the most positive results for their condition.
 The authors conclude:

 “The assessment of postural control is important in individuals who have a higher susceptibility to falls, often because of ageing or disease.
 Computerized dynamic posturography is a unique technique in that the sensory systems responsible for balance can be challenged through separate protocols that systematically differentiate between impairments.”

 How can I get started?

-If you are living with a condition that is impairing your balance or gait, contact Fit Physical Therapy to learn more about our Neurocom CDP services and how we can help create the best treatment plan for your needs.
+If you are living with a condition that is impairing your balance or gait, contact Fit Physical Therapy at Overton, Mesquite, NV & Hildale, Hurricane, St. George, UT & Scenic, Littlefield, AZ Centers to learn more about our Neurocom CDP services and how we can help create the best treatment plan for your needs.

 Consult with one of our highly experienced physical therapists today and get started on the first steps of your individualized treatment plan!